 Many say the three counties in the northeast part of the state are “what Vermont used to be.”
 Caledonia, Orleans and Essex counties are well-known for their natural beauty and not just during foliage.
-The only sprawl you’ll find here are farms, villages and small towns blanketing a hilly landscape with vast expanses of old forest, streams, lakes, ponds and trails.
+The only sprawl you’ll find in this part of Vermont are farms, villages and small towns blanketing a hilly landscape with vast expanses of old forest, streams, lakes, ponds and trails.

-Relocating: The Kingdom Guide is a one-of-a-kind, one-stop resource for 47 communities in the Northeast Kingdom.
-The guide includes historical information, statistical data and demographics, as well as information on local and state government, the arts, schools and education, employment and industry, state forests, recreation, museums and historical sites, clubs and organizations, human services, medical services, transportation, broadband availability, utilities places of worship and much more!
+The Kingdom Guide is a one-of-a-kind, one-stop resource for 47 communities in the Northeast Kingdom.
+The reference guide and community almanac includes historical information, statistical data and demographics, as well as information on local and state government, the arts, schools and education, employment and industry, state forests, recreation, museums and historical sites, clubs and organizations, human services, medical services, transportation, broadband availability, utilities places of worship and much more!
 A must for anyone visiting or relocating to the Green Mountains!